-I am 23 years old.
-I have a bachelor’s degree in Exercise and Sports Science.
+I am 26 years old.
+I have a bachelor’s degree in Exercise and Sports Science and a masters in Rehabilitation Science.
 I have lived with my brain injury for my entire life.
 I have an acquired brain injury because of a mistake during the birthing process.
 My mom got an overdose of Pitocin.
 That mistake caused me distress that ended up in me trying to take my first breath while I was still in the womb.
 The team was unaware of what had happened.
 It was a rush to get me out when I got out my APGAR score was 2.
 I was not breathing and was blue and purple.

 They whisked me away and put me on a stretcher made for infants.
 They put me on an ambulance and took me to the children’s hospital.
 I was a Children’s for a week in the Neonatal Intensive Care Unit.
 I was on oxygen, had a feeding tube, and the CT scans showed that parts of my frontal cortex was dead.
 The doctors were warning my parents how I may not be able to walk or live on my own.
 They had no idea what was going to happen.

 After spending a week at the Children’s hospital, I was moved to a hospital that was closer to home.
 After a few days there, I was released to go home.
 I was sent home still on oxygen.
 I had seizures for six weeks and had to stay on oxygen for six months.
 At this point, it was just a waiting game.